 In mammals, memory formation is a central component of virtually all complex behaviors.
 This process involves plasticity of neuronal synapses, which is in part driven by activity-dependent transcriptional programs regulated by epigenetic mechanisms.
 Our lab has recently identified a strong connection between neuronal plasticity, epigenetics and cellular metabolism.
 In particular, we have shown that ACSS2 (acelyl-CoA synthetase 2) acts as a chromatin-bound transcriptional co-activator in hippocampal neurons, a brain area required for the formation of spatial memories.
 During formation and reconsolidation of spatial object memory, ACSS2 drives histone acetylation and transcription of immediate early genes with key functions in neuronal plasticity.
 This is achieved by the tight regulation of local acetyl-CoA levels that in turn fuel histone acetyltransferase activity.
 Strikingly, while dorsal hippocampal ACSS2 knock-down did not cause gross behavioral alterations, it specifically ablated spatial object recognition.
 Our data provide a better understanding for the role of the metabolic-epigenetic axis in memory and have far-reaching consequences for the treatment of cognitive and neuropsychiatric illnesses.

-ACSS2 translocates to the nucleus during neuronal differentiation.
-ACSS2 localizes to the cytoplasm in undifferentiated CAD neurons.
-ACSS2 was imaged by immunofluorescence microscopy in CAD cells (4′,6-diamidino- 2-phenylindole (DAPI) and α-tubulin (α-Tub) immunostaining show nuclei and cytoplasm, respectively). b, ACSS2 localizes to the nucleus in differentiated CAD neurons.
+(a) ACSS2, in red, localizes to the cytoplasm in undifferentiated CAD neurons.
+ACSS2 was imaged by immunofluorescence microscopy in CAD cells.
+Immunostaining for DAPI (blue) and α-tubulin (α-tub, red) shows nuclei and cytoplasm, respectively. (b) ACSS2 localizes to the nucleus in differentiated CAD neurons.

 Nativio R, Donahue G, Berson A, Lan Y, Amlie-Wolf A, Tuzer F, Toledo J, Gosai S, Gregory BD, Torres C, Trojanowski JQ, Wang LS, *Johnson FB, *Bonini NM, *Berger SL.
 (2018).
 Nature Neuroscience, in press. *co-corr authors